$T_{cc}^{+}(3875)$ relevant $DD^*$ scattering from $N_f=2$ lattice QCD

 \section{Introduction}

 Ever since the discovery of $X(3872)$ in 2003~\cite{Belle:2003nnu}, there have been quite a lot near-$D\bar{D}$ and $B\bar{B}$ threshold structures observed in experiments and are generally named $XYZ$ particles~\cite{Brambilla:2019esw}.
-They are usually assigned to be conventional heavy quarkonia, $D\bar{D}$ ($B\bar{B}$) molecules, or tetraquarks in phenomenological studies.
-Among $XYZ$ states, $Z_c(3900)$ may be the most prominent candidate that has the minimal quark configuration $c\bar{c}u\bar{d}$ and has been observed in different experiments~\cite{BESIII:2013ris,Belle:2013yex}.
-Recently, LHCb reported the first doubly-charmed narrow structure $T_{cc}^+(3875)$ in the $D^0D^0\pi^+$ invariant mass spectrum, which specifically has the minimal configuration of $cc\bar{u}\bar{d}$~\cite{LHCb:2021vvq}.
-With a mass below the $D^0 D^{*+}$ threshold by $-273\pm 61\pm 5^{+11}_{-14}$ keV, its width is as small as $\Gamma=410\pm165\pm43_{-38}^{+18}$ keV (A unitarised Breit-Wigner analysis gives an even smaller width $\Gamma^U=48\pm 2_{-14}^0$ keV\cite{LHCb:2021auc}).
+In phenomenological studies, they are usually assigned to be conventional heavy quarkonia, $D\bar{D}$ ($B\bar{B}$) molecules, or tetraquarks.
+Among $XYZ$ states, $Z_c(3900)$ may be the most prominent candidate for a multiquark state since it has the minimal quark configuration $c\bar{c}u\bar{d}$ and has been observed in different experiments~\cite{BESIII:2013ris,Belle:2013yex}.
+Recently, LHCb reported the first doubly-charmed narrow structure $T_{cc}^+(3875)$ in the $D^0D^0\pi^+$ invariant mass spectrum, whose minimal configuration must be $cc\bar{u}\bar{d}$~\cite{LHCb:2021vvq}.
+The mass of $T_{cc}^+(3875)$ is measured to be below the $D^0 D^{*+}$ threshold by $-273\pm 61\pm 5^{+11}_{-14}$ keV, and its width is as small as $\Gamma=410\pm165\pm43_{-38}^{+18}$ keV (A unitarised Breit-Wigner analysis gives an even smaller width $\Gamma^U=48\pm 2_{-14}^0$ keV\cite{LHCb:2021auc}).
 LHCb searched other charged channels and found no evidence for the existence of a similar structure, and therefore assigned $T_{cc}^+(3875)$ to be an $I=0$ state~\cite{LHCb:2021vvq,LHCb:2021auc}.